Waltari10/betterbreath/README.markdown

 - Keeping track of total meditation stats
 - Heart rate and HRV tracking during practice
 - UI improvements
     - First use straigth into breathing screen
     - From breathing screen allow navigating to configuring
-  - Add headers to customize breath screen "In breath", "out breath"
     - See examples from OLO

 ## Demo video